Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Introduction

 \head{Execution Plan Search}.
 Before selecting a strategy, it is essential to ensure that each candidate strategy is configured for optimal performance.
 For different fault-tolerant strategies, factors such as parallelism degree, failed node distribution, model partitioning, and data allocation can significantly affect post-recovery training efficiency.
 To address this, \sysname employs a heuristic search that comprehensively considers these factors while controlling search overhead, enabling rapid identification of feasible execution plans. \sysname selects the optimal plan based on estimated performance metrics.

 \head{Communication Optimization}.
-Changes in the execution plan not only affect pipeline computation time but also inevitably impact communication time.
-These impacts fall into two categories: (i) weight transfer communication introduced during training reconstruction in dynamic parallelism; (ii) synchronization communication in data parallelism, which may be affected by asymmetric parallel execution.
-Both types of communication overhead are dynamic and, if not handled properly, can incur significant costs.
+Changes of the execution plan not only affect pipeline computation but also inevitably impact communication.
+These impacts fall into two categories: (i) weight transfer communication during training reconstruction in dynamic parallelism; (ii) synchronization communication in data parallelism, which may be affected by asymmetric parallel execution.
+Both types of communication overhead are dynamic and, if not handled properly, can incur high costs.
 Therefore, we optimize both types of communication: the former is abstracted as a bipartite graph matching problem, and the latter as a graph coloring problem, achieving optimal communication performance with minimal overhead.

-\sysname was extensively evaluated in both simulated and real-world environments, utilizing a cluster of 32 Ascend 910B AI training accelerators (NPUs)~\cite{liao2021ascend,wróblewski2025parallelscanascendai}.
+\sysname was extensively evaluated in both simulated and real-world environments, utilizing a cluster of 32 Ascend 910B AI training accelerators (NPUs)~\cite{liao2021ascend}.
 Compared to fault-free training, \sysname's post-recovery performance maintained a gap of less than 11.00\%.
 In simulations, \sysname consistently outperformed baselines like Oobleck and Recycle, achieving an average throughput of 1.229$\times$ and 1.355$\times$ higher, respectively.
 A detailed evaluation of \sysname's key techniques shows that its estimator achieves an accuracy error within 8.02\%.
 Optimized weight transfer reduces recovery time by up to 26.79\%, while asymmetric communication optimization shortens step time by up to 15.44\%.
-Memory analysis demonstrates that \sysname's memory management is highly effective and does not cause OOM issues.
-Furthermore, convergence analysis confirms that \sysname does not negatively impact model convergence.
+Memory, convergence, and scalability analyses show that \sysname performs well in all three aspects.